What is a Backend Developer?

 1. Learn programming languages

-Start by learning programming languages commonly used in backend development, such as Python, Java, Ruby, or Node.js.
-Choose one language to begin with and become proficient in it.
+It is important to learn the programming languages that are typically used in backend development.
+Examples are Python, Java, Ruby, or Node.js.
+Begin with one language and become proficient in it.

 2. Understand databases